manlikeolihi/deep-learning-medical-imaging/data.md

-These datasets are integral to the development and evaluation of deep learning models in medical image segmentation, particularly for pancreatic and abdominal imagin.
+These datasets are integral to the development and evaluation of deep learning models in medical image segmentation, particularly for pancreatic and abdominal imagin.